 For a full-time student, it takes 13 months to complete pilot school.
 Eighteen months is the maximum someone could squander in a pilot school until becoming a CFI.

 Commercial pilot schools’ job is to train student pilots, instill aeronautical theories, and aid in building actual flying hours.
-Apart from these, the flight school assists in taking FAA exams and the pilot checkride.
+The flight school also assists in taking FAA exams and the pilot checkride.

 In a flight school’s professional pilot program, you’ll accumulate around 200 flying hours and a commercial pilot license with an instrument rating.

-The structured course is also famous as the PART 141 curse by FAA.
-Hence in this post, I used the PART 141 course, flight school, and pilot school interchangeably.
+The structured course is also known as the PART 141 course by the FAA.
+Hence, I used the PART 141 course, flight school, and pilot school interchangeably in this post.

 Stage 1: You will get a Student Pilot License.

-After you enroll in a pilot school (PART 141 structured course), quickly finish the necessary assessments, and get your medical certificate.
+After enrolling in a pilot school (PART 141 structured course), quickly complete the necessary assessments and get your medical certificate.